1953 British Mount Everest expedition: Leadership, preparations and training

 Initial training took place in Snowdonia in Wales during the winter.
 The Pen-y-Gwryd hotel was used as a base camp, and the team furthered their mountaineering skills on the slopes of Snowdon and the Glyderau.
 Testing of the oxygen equipment took place at the Climbers Club Hut at Helyg near Capel Curig.

 The party departed for Nepal from Tilbury, Essex, England aboard the S.S.
 Stratheden bound for Bombay on 12 February, bar Tom Bourdillon, Griffith Pugh, and Hunt, who required surgery to resolve an infection of the "antrum" (Hunt's account does not specify, but this was possibly the mastoid antrum of the temporal bone, or the maxillary antrum of the sinus).
 Evans and Alfred Gregory had flown on ahead to Kathmandu on 20 February, as the Advance Party.
-Hillary and Lowe approached Nepal from New Zealand, Lowe by sea and Hillary by air, as his "bees were in a busy state at that time of year".
+Hillary and George Lowe approached Nepal from New Zealand, Lowe by sea and Hillary by air, as his "bees were in a busy state at that time of year".
 Although a sea passage was cheaper, Hunt stated that the main reason for choosing it over an air journey was "the further chance which life in a ship would provide for us to settle down as a team in ideal conditions, accompanied by no discomfort, urgency or stress".

 In Kathmandu, the party was looked after by the British ambassador, Christopher Summerhayes, who arranged rooms with embassy staff, there being no hotels in Kathmandu at the time.
 In early March twenty Sherpas, who had been chosen by the Himalayan Club, arrived in Kathmandu to help carry loads to the Western Cwm and the South Col. They were led by their Sirdar, Tenzing Norgay, who was attempting Everest for the sixth time and was, according to Band, "the best-known Sherpa climber and a mountaineer of world standing".
 Although Tenzing was offered a bed in the embassy, the remaining Sherpas were expected to sleep on the floor of the embassy garage; they urinated in front of the embassy the following day in protest at the lack of respect they had been shown.